qyber-black/Code-MRSNet/README-API.md

 - **Flexible Configuration**: Configuration can be overridden via JSON files
 - **Multiple Data Sources**: Support for LCModel, FID-A, PyGamma, and DICOM data
 - **Extensible Models**: Easy to add new model architectures
+- **Optimized Training**: Unused architectural components are disabled to eliminate gradient warnings and improve performance

 ## Usage Examples